agf-web/clickdimensions/README.md

 ## Embedding the Form

-For best results, use Clickdimensions Embed Widget instead of the Iframe Option.
-Using the Widget as option offers the following benefits over using the Iframe option:
+For best results, use the Clickdimensions Widget instead of the Iframe option.
+Using the Widget option offers the following benefits over using the Iframe embed:
 - The height for forms does not have to manually set and is fully responsive to the size of the form
 - Redirects to external URLS (thank you pages, etc.) work properly

 ## Notes on Using the Embed Widget

 - To avoid manually setting heights or clearing the form container&#39;s default float, it&#39;s necessary to wrap the form&#39;s div container in &lt;div style=&quot;overflow:hidden&quot;&gt;&lt;/div&gt;.
-An example is below:
 - When embedding the widget to secure sites (sites that are served over HTTPS), the Clickdimensions domain host should be updated from **http://** to **https://**

-Examples:
+Example:

 Before:
 ~~~~